subsequence.intervals

 - name: Scale name (used in

-p.quantize(key, name)). - intervals: Semitone offsets from the root (e.g.
+p.snap_to_scale(key, name)).
+Must not be the name of a built-in scale. - intervals: Semitone offsets from the root (e.g.

 [0, 2, 3, 7, 8]for Hirajōshi).
-Must start with 0 and contain values 0–11. - qualities: Optional chord quality per scale degree (e.g.
+Must be whole numbers, start with 0, ascend strictly, and stay within 0–11. - qualities: Optional chord quality per scale degree (e.g.

 ["minor", "major", "minor", "major", "diminished"]).
 Required only if you want to use the scale withdiatonic_chords()ordiatonic_chord_sequence().